Two million fewer sales in physical stores during Black Friday weekend, according to the BankServ data

 The December sales update out of Italtile showed the work-from-home trend was driving a clear shift towards greater investment in the home, aided by restrictions on travel and other recreational activities.

 5. Consumers are changing how they pay: Despite some challenges with online channels it’s clear to see that customers are embracing new payment channels such as Tap and Go and online more than doubling from 8% in 2019 to 22% in 2020.
-New payment types such as Samsung Pay, Garmin Pay, Apple Pay, Fitbit Pay and others can also be seen to be used to pay for goods such from groceries and fuel to something to eat on the go.
+New payment types such as Samsung Pay, Garmin Pay, Apple Pay, Fitbit Pay and others can also be seen to be used to pay for goods such as groceries, fuel and food on the go.

 Financial results coming out of the retail groups suggest that those who made the shift towards digital channels have reaped benefits.

-Reporting interim results in November, The Foschini Group (TFG) saw online sales now make up 14.4% of total turnover.
-Online turnover in TFG Africa and TFG Australia saw strong growth of 115,8% (In rand terms) in TFG Africa and 66,8% (In Australian dollars) in TFG Australia for the six months ended September 30 2020.
+Reporting interim results in November, online sales at The Foschini Group (TFG) now make up 14.4% of total turnover.
+Online turnover in TFG Africa and TFG Australia experienced strong growth of 115.8% (in rand terms) in TFG Africa and 66.8% (in Australian dollars) in TFG Australia for the six months to end-September 30 2020.

 Woolworths reported a pleasing shift towards digital channels when reporting its sales for the 20 weeks ended November 15 2020.
 The group provides an interesting marker for the health of the consumer due to its diversified geographic footprint and product ranges.